 Whether it’s a B2B or B2C, digital presence is simply a must for everyone.
-It consists of search engine optimization (SEO), a website, paid ads, and any place where a B2B organization can stay online.
+It consists of search engine optimisation (SEO), a website, paid ads, and any place where a B2B organisation can stay online.

-A solid B2B digital marketing strategy starts with specifying your target audience or buyer persona.
-These demographic and psychographic details will guide all your marketing steps after that, making sure you create the right content and deliver it to the right eyes and ears (and minimize marketing material waste).
+A solid B2B marketing strategy starts with specifying your target audience or buyer persona.
+These demographic and psychographic details will guide all your marketing steps after that, making sure you create the right content and deliver it to the right eyes and ears (and minimise marketing material waste).

 Refer to the below-given example of buyer persona and use it as a template to create yours: